michel-leonard/C-Quadratic-Sieve/README.md

 - [GMP](https://www.php.net/manual/en/book.gmp.php) (input proposition + answer verification)

 I thanks [William Hart](https://github.com/wbhart), a factor has always been shown ... an extract of tested numbers is provided in text files.

-## Particular cases

-The software was rated reasonably fast with:
-- factorials up to 3000 multiplied by RSA 200-bit numbers

 ## Primes